 Not a literal birth

 Nicodemus’s reply has often been misunderstood: “How can a man be born when he is old?
-He cannot enter a second time into his mother’s womb and be born, can he?” (v.
-4).
+He cannot enter a second time into his mother’s womb and be born, can he?”
+(John 3:4).
 Nicodemus was not speaking in literal terms.
 We must give him credit for a little common sense.
 Surely he was not so feeble-minded as to think Jesus was really talking about re-entering the womb and literally being born again.
 A teacher himself, Nicodemus understood the rabbinical method of teaching spiritual truth in symbols, and he was merely picking up Jesus’ symbolism.
 He was really saying, “I can’t start all over.
 It’s too late.
 I’ve gone too far in my religious system to start all over.
 There’s no hope for me if I must begin from the beginning.”

 Jesus was demanding that Nicodemus forsake everything he stood for, and Nicodemus knew it.
 Far from offering this man an easy conversion, Christ challenged him with the most difficult demand he could make.
 Nicodemus would gladly have given money, fasted, or performed any ritual Jesus could have prescribed.
 But, to call him to spiritual rebirth was asking him to acknowledge his own spiritual insufficiency and turn away from everything he was committed to.
-(The Gospel According to Jesus, pages 39-40)
+(The Gospel According to Jesus, pp. 39-40)

-Jesus did not come to put a new patch on an old garment or new wine in old containers (Matthew 9:16-17).
+Jesus did not come to put a new patch on an old garment or to put new wine into old containers (Matthew 9:16-17).
 He did not come to add a new wrinkle to Judaism — he brought Christianity, based on faith and Spirit rather than human works.
 Jesus told Nicodemus that his religion of human works and human wisdom was not acceptable to God, nor was his reliance on descent from Abraham.
 Nicodemus was surprised and puzzled.
 Jesus is saying that only those who believe in the Son of God can be God’s children and participate in his kingdom.
 Nicodemus, the respected teacher, would have to start all over just like everyone else.

 Only faith in Christ will save a person.
 Only those who believe will be given power to be God’s children.
 Ancestry and fastidious works mean nothing, because salvation is not earned by works or status — it is a gift God gives to those who believe in Christ.
 Don’t misunderstand — good works are better than evil works!
 But relying on human works to earn favor with God is unacceptable and a self-delusion.
 God accepts only real repentance and confession of sin and willingness to let Christ live in us to do God’s works.